 The choice of author for the story was extremely important.
 An initial mistake might be fatal for future prospects.
 We needed someone who understood North Country character, for Formby was a Lancashire lad … To appreciate to the full the special qualities of Lancashire folk, their particular brand of humour and. above all, their uninhibited approach to life, it is necessary to have lived and worked among them … Our choice fell upon Walter Greenwood, author of Love on the Dole and other North Country stories.
 He was a realist with sympathies set firmly in the tradition of the Manchester School of Drama (Houghton, Brighouse, Monkhouse).
 The T.T. races in the Isle of Man were chosen as background to the story … (10)

-However, there were aspects of the story Greenwood might readily have sympathised with, including the rags-to-riches story which paralleled his own – as Ben Harker points out in an article on the play adaptation of Love on the Dole (11)
+If not originated by him, there were aspects of the story Greenwood might readily have sympathised with, including the rags-to-riches story which paralleled his own – as Ben Harker points out in an article on the play adaptation of Love on the Dole (11)

 No Limit was greeted with enthusiasm, and not just in the North.
 The Herefordshire paper, the Kington Times, for example, saw the film as a very good match for the British cinema public’s entertainment needs: